mdkermdxer5/Better-stickomenu/README.md

 -
 How to install?
 (Worked on windows steam)
 Get extreme injector V3 https://github.com/master131/extremeinjector
-Launch extreme injector
+Launch extreme injector.
-Launch among us
+Launch among us.
 Select the downloaded .dll file
 Select among us
 *Important you must be in the home title screen in among us or you will crash*